020monkey/LARRYCHATTER/README.md

 - CommandPost - The software which is used to issue commands to the Implant run by the operator.
 - Implant - The main malware which is run on the target machine.

-This repository contains two source files:
+This repository contains three source files:
 - ```LARRYCHATTER_CommandPost.py``` which is the source-code of the LARRYCHATTER Command Post(CP).
 - ```LARRYCHATTERImplant.py``` which is the source-code of the LARRYCHATTER Implant.
 - ```decrypter.py``` to decrypt the Intel collected by the Implant from the target machine and uploaded to Dropbox.